strangenewcoder/VeeamDesigner-public/README.md

 # VeeamDesigner
 Create Veeam Design Diagram &amp; Firewall configurations (POC)

+## Disclaimer

+This project is a personal learning exercise and is provided as-is, with no guarantees at all.

+Updates may change file formats, database schemas, or behavior without notice.
+Always keep a copy of your customizations and project files (`.vd`, `.db`, `.drawio`) before updating.

+Given the subject matter — designing Veeam backup infrastructure — the author is acutely aware of the irony of recommending backups, but...  please, **back up your data.**

 ## Documentation

 See [walkthrough.md](walkthrough.md) for the full guide.
+I tried really hard to document the project so that you can get the gist of the tool, and provide some samples so you can take a look without even running any tool.

 # Third-party components and acknowledgements